GeorgePimpleton/yagr-pw5e-petzold/README.md

 Many programmers learned Windows programming using these books, and are still used as a decent start for learning.

 ## Changes to sources
 Win9X was a hybrid OS that combined 16-bit functionality with 32-bit.
 WinNT was pure 32-bit.
 16-bit functions are ANSI, 32-bit are now classified as Unicode.
-Modern Windows is now pure Unicode, running on both 32- and 64-bit CPUs.
+Modern Windows with WinXP and later is now pure Unicode, running on both 32- and 64-bit CPUs.
 The two biggest changes I make are:

 1. Explicitly coding WinAPI functions so the Unicode versions are called.
 A few samples require ANSI functionality be used for key parts, when dealing with text files.
 2. Adapting the code so it compiles (and runs) on x86 & x64 CPUs.
-Leveraging a modern multi-core CPU is obviously not addressed since such a CPU didn't exist, even though Windows can and did utilize multitasking and multithreading.
+Leveraging a modern multi-core CPU is obviously not addressed since such a CPU didn't exist when the code was originally written, even though Windows can and did utilize multitasking and multithreading.

 ## Considerations on adapting old source code
 Most of the samples after modernizing still work, a credit on Microsoft and and their emphasis on backwards and forwards compatibility.